skeeto/w64devkit/README.md

 To start an interactive unix shell:

-    busybox sh -l
+    sh -l

 ## Best of class

 What makes w64devkit the best?
-It is the *only* production-grade, native toolchain for Windows which:
+It is the only production-grade, native toolchain for Windows which:

 * Does not require installation.
 Run it anywhere as any user.

 * Does not require internet access during installation.
-The installers for other toolchains are actually downloaders, and so must be online for at least part of their installation process.
+The installers for other toolchains are actually downloaders, or otherwise call home, and so must be online for at least part of their installation process.

+It's one of a few that:

 * Supports C99 by default.
-The others have incomplete support or require esoteric configurations in order to enable it.
+Most others have incomplete support or require esoteric configurations in order to enable it.

-It's the only MinGW / Mingw-w64 distribution that produces binaries that do not depend on extra runtime DLLs.
-You will never need to distribute a DLL with your binary unless you explicitly choose to do so.
+* It's one of the few that supports static linking for the entire runtime.

+Finally it's by far the easiest toolchain to bootstrap, meaning it's the easiest to tweak and adjust for your own requirements.

 ## Optimized for size